-- a) Assignment of texts for translation from Arabic into English - b) Detailed group analysis and criticism of student translations - c) Discussion - d) Further analysis and feedback
+Introductory lecture; assignment of texts for translation from Arabic into English; detailed group analysis and criticism of student translations; discussion, further analysis and feedback.
 Major learning tools will be the Internet, bilingual and monolingual dictionaries, thesaurus-based investigation, relevant scholarly publications and extensive readings in English of administrative texts.